Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 Essential Cancer-Fighting Vitamins

 If diet quality is poor or a patient has difficulty eating during mesothelioma cancer treatment, vitamin supplements can help.
-While deficiencies are not as common as they used to be, many people do not get enough of these nutrients for optimal health.
+While deficiencies are not as common as they used to be, many people do not get enough nutrients for optimal health.

-Certain vitamins, such as B12 and the B vitamin known as folate, are critical during mesothelioma treatment.
+Specific vitamins, such as B12 and the B vitamin known as folate, are critical during mesothelioma treatment.
 However, before taking any supplements, mesothelioma patients should talk to their oncologist about possible interactions and the potential risks of supplementation.

 Vitamin A